gxc-siddhartha/weather_app/README.md

 **Note:** This project is built using Python version 3.12.2 within a virtual environment of Anaconda.
 Before diving in, ensure you have Anaconda installed.

 **Heads Up:** You need to create your API Key by going to the [OpenWeather Portal](https://home.openweathermap.org/users/sign_up).
-After signing up, make sure subscribe to the One-Call 3.0 API.
+After signing up, make sure to subscribe to the One-Call 3.0 API.

 To get started, follow these simple steps: